CW-Jesse/G604-scroll-wheel/README.md

 A 3D-printable replacement scroll wheel for the G604 mouse.
 This is meant to be a compatible replacement, _not_ a recreation.
 As a result of being compatible, many similarities are inevitable but unintended.

-The reduced weight is an upgrade for gaming, but the infinite scroll ability is lost as it relies a the heavy wheel.
+The reduced weight is an upgrade for gaming, but the infinite scroll ability is lost as it relies on a heavy wheel.

 ### Weight comparison